Work From Home Checklist for Onboarding Remote Employees

 1. Home Office Safety

 One of the first steps towards a distributed workforce is to provide your employees with safe working conditions at home.
 This means that you should make sure that everything in their home office is up to code and that there are no hazards.
-You should also make sure they have the equipment they need to work safely and efficiently such as comfortable sitting, a sturdy desk, computer equipment, internet connection, and other office supplies.
+You should also make sure they they can work safely with just a laptop and provide other equipment such as comfortable sitting, a sturdy desk, internet connection, and other office supplies.

 Creating a safe and comfortable work environment can help you avoid accidents or other unforeseen events that may diminish your employees’ performance.
 A survey commissioned by Chubb in 2020, after the start of the pandemic, reported that 41% of Americans were experiencing increased back, wrist, and shoulder pain after starting to work remotely.
 Because of this, ergonomics should be part of any work from home checklist.